New Zealand is on many bucket lists for a reason.

 If your driving licence is not English, you must obtain an International Driving Permit before your trip.

 Roads are usually in excellent condition, except for cities, which are not very busy.

 New Zealand has many beautiful scenic routes, so allow more time to get anywhere because you will often be stopping to take photos.

 Many roads are narrow and winding, and there are also a lot of one-lane bridges.

 Be aware that the weather might change quickly.

-In winter, especially in the South Island, snow or ice can be on the road, so you will need to use snow chains.
+In winter, especially in the South Island, there can be snow or ice on the road, so you will need to use snow chains.